211206NET/trainer-code/10MSA/aws.md

 IAM user in AWS is a type of user, who is granted certain set of privileges to be able to interact with certain resources.
 We do it by assigning that user to a user group or assigning policies directly to the user.
 We shouldn't use root user to interact with EKS resources, so we're going to create an IAM user to manage the EKS cluster.

 ## VPC - Virtual Private Cloud
-This provides a virtual private cloud for us, so we can group resources under one roof and provide some sort of privacy.
+This provides a virtual private cloud for us, so we can group resources under one roof and provide control access and security.
 We need to store all the things we need for our cluster in one VPC

 ## AWS CLI
-AWS cli is a terminal tool to interact with aws resources.
+AWS cli is a command line interface to interact with aws resources.
 [Get it here](https://aws.amazon.com/cli/)

 ## Steps